wesnjazz/CS-403-Robotics/README.md

 # Robotics Simulation
 ![](demo/Roger001.gif)
 *The simulator program is credited to Roderic Grupen, professor of Computer science and director of the Laboratory for Perceptual Robotics at the University of Massachusetts Amherst.*
+*The simulator program was removed on purpose on github.
+Only project files are displayed.*

 ## Relevant Skills: